SkylineCommunications/dataminer-docs-connectors/connector/doc/Pro-Bel_SW-P-08.md

 - **Number of Wrong CRCs Received**: The number of wrong CRCs received on a message.
 - **Name Length**: The number of characters of a name.
 - **Refresh Names:** This button allows you to refresh the associated destination and source names.

+Starting from version 1.0.5.X, this page also includes a Subpage **Cluster**, which contains the **Dynamic Connections** table, and the **Active Connection** and **Dynamic Polling IP** parameters.

+### Inputs/Outputs

+This page contains the **Inputs** and **Outputs** tables, which contain information about the respective Inputs and Outputs.

+### Labels

+This page contains the **Matrix Labels** table, which contains label information.

+## Notes

+Range 1.0.5.X includes the implementation of Dual Controller functionality.
+Specifically, the main connection dynamically switches in case of a loss of the current connection with one of the devices in the cluster.
+This range is compatible from DataMiner **10.3.11.0 - 13456**.